uperl/File-XDG/README.md

 provided by the constructor) relative to all base directories indicated by `$XDG_CONFIG_HOME` and `$XDG_CONFIG_DIRS`.
 If an environment variable is either not set or empty, its default value as defined by the specification is used instead.
-Returns a [Path::Class](https://metacpan.org/pod/Path::Class) object.
+Returns a path class object.

 # SEE ALSO